nift4/Raspberry-Pi-Testing/README.md

 ```
 ### test.py
 A button test: Button #22 and #23 are used to display images.
+Sorry that I don't given that images to you ;)
 ```
 sudo python3 test.py
 ```